connectome-neuprint/neuVid/documentation/README_VVD.md

 }
 ```

-The second example shows fewer volumes but has more camera motion.
+The next example shows fewer volumes but has more camera motion.
 After a bit of orbiting around the center of the volumes, the camera pans over to be centered on the middle of the right half of the volumes.
 Then it zooms in and orbits back, with the orbit using the new camera center.

 Note the use of the `advanceTime` commands to control when each operation starts.
 Note also that the visibility of only two volumes is ever explicitly mentioned, in the `fade` command that makes those two become invisible.
 All other volumes stay visible for the entire video by default.